Comuniqa : Exploring Large Language Models for improving speaking skills: Evaluations

-{\textbf{Learning Preferences.}} When asked about their initial preferences between AI and tools and human experts, a majority (N=22) of the participants strongly preferred humans for practicing English because humans have emotions and the ability to understand and empathize that AI tools cannot yet recreate.
+When asked about their initial preferences between AI and tools and human experts, a majority (N=22) of the participants strongly preferred humans for practicing English because humans have emotions and the ability to understand and empathize that AI tools cannot yet recreate.
 P26 stated that \textit{“Humans are much better are understanding than AI, they have real emotions}”.
 P20 echoed the same sentiment, \textit{“AI use algorithms and don't have common sense or feelings while humans will usually know what the person is trying to say and understand where he/she is lacking”}.
-Several participants also stated that seeing other humans speak fluently motivates them, influencing their own speaking abilities. \textit{“AI doesn’t sound pleasing.
-When I see other humans speaking well, it's good to listen to them, I admire them, and I feel motivated to speak like them.”} - [P5] Out of the total (N=7) participants that preferred AI tools, a majority (N=5) of them reasoned that there is no judgement or bias while talking to AI, and you can freely record your speech without feeling shy or having any inferiority complex which can occur in front of human experts.